rayjohnson/cobraman/README.md

 ## Templates

 Cobra Man uses Go templates to generate the documentation.
-You can replace the template used by setting the **UseTemplate** variable in CobraManOptions.
+You can replace the template used by setting the **TemplateName** variable in CobraManOptions.
 A couple of templates are defined that can be used out of the box.
 They include:

-* man.TroffManTemplate - which generates a man page with basic troff macros
+* "troff" - which generates a man page with basic troff macros
-* man.MdocManTemplate - which generates a man page using the mdoc macro package
+* "mdoc" - which generates a man page using the mdoc macro package
-* man.MarkdownTemplate - which generates a page using Markdown
+* "markdown" - which generates a page using Markdown

 But, of course, you can provide your own template if you like for maximum power!